iv-g-ru/XS/README.md

 ENG: (English language documentation may not be complete.
 For javadoc, you can use Google Translate.)

 This contains an interpreter for the XS programming language and its Javadoc.
 Details are in Javadoc.
-The XS documentation is in xsdoc.txt.
+The XS documentation is in engxsdoc.txt.

 XS project: https://github.com/iv-g-ru/XScmd